 School Leadership Teams (SLTs) and Citywide/Community Education Councils (CCECs) are essential elements of our educational governance structure and ensure collaborative decision- making in school-level and district-level policy.
-The guidance below explains how SLT and CCEC meetings can be conducted in accordance with recent changes in law and vaccination mandates.
+The guidance below explains how SLT and CCEC meetings can be conducted in accordance with NYS Open Meetings Law (OML).

-Deciding How to Meet – Remote or Hybrid?
+Deciding How to Meet – In-Person or Hybrid?

-- Applicable notice and quorum requirements must be satisfied
+- All applicable notice requirements must be satisfied

-We recommend that SLTs and CCECs discuss the technical challenges and engagement possibilities of each meeting format and arrive at a decision in September.
-Given that the new law expires on January 15, 2022, we recommend that the decision be made through a motion rather than an amendment to the bylaws, which would take a minimum of two monthly meetings to implement.
-For CCECs, the motion must be approved by a vote of 6 (7 for CCHS); for SLTs, approval would be by consensus.
-The quorum requirements have not changed, and can be satisfied by a combination of in-person and virtual attendance in a hybrid meeting.
+We recommend that SLTs and CCECs discuss the technical challenges and engagement possibilities of each meeting format.
+Given that the new law expires on July 11, 2024, we recommend that the decision be made through a motion rather than an amendment to the bylaws, which would take a minimum of two monthly meetings to implement.
+For CCECs, the motion must be approved by a vote of 7 (6 for CCSE, CCELL, and CCD75); for SLTs, approval would be by consensus.

 Meeting Format Considerations

-- CCECs/SLTs should consider barriers to the public’s participation in fully remotely or “hybrid” meetings.
+- CCECs/SLTs should consider barriers to the public’s participation in fully in-person or “hybrid” meetings.

-- Will all public meetings be held in the same format (e.g., monthly calendar meeting, business meeting, special meeting, committee meeting, etc.), or will some meetings be virtual while others hybrid?
+- Will all public meetings be held in the same format (e.g., monthly calendar meeting, business meeting, special meeting, committee meeting, etc.), or will some meetings be fully in-person while others hybrid?

 SLTs and CECs must continue to provide the public with advanced notice of meetings (see timelines below).
 This should be done using all communication channels possible – websites, social media, flyers, emails, etc. For hybrid meetings the notice must include the following:

-- the meeting link for virtual participation by the public, for CCEC meetings (SLT meetings are not require to allow public comment/speaking)
+- If conducting a hybrid meeting, the meeting link for virtual participation by the public, for CCEC meetings (SLT meetings are not required to allow public comment/speaking)

 SLT Best Practices

-The SLT’s chairperson should continue to chair the SLT, and the secretary should continue to provide notice of these meetings consistent with Open Meetings Law requirements.
-They should work with the school’s principal to identify a DOE-approved virtual platform (see guidance for NYCDOE Videoconferencing) that will allow all members to meet and also provide an opportunity for the school community and the public to view and/or listen to the meeting.
+The SLT’s chairperson should continue to chair the SLT, and the secretary should continue to provide notice of these meetings consistent with Open Meetings Law requirements, including the need for a physical meeting location that is accessible and open to the public.
+If the SLT chooses to conduct “hybrid” meetings, they should work with the school’s principal to identify a DOE-approved virtual platform (see guidance for NYCDOE Videoconferencing) that will allow all members to meet and also provide an opportunity for the school community and the public to view and/or listen to the meeting.